 Stemoxydine has not yet been widely studied for hair loss treatment.
 The cosmetic group L'Oreal has designed and patented this product to be used topically.
 The stem cells are influenced and regulated by creating hypoxia.
 This seems to awaken dormant stem cells and produces increase numbers of follicles and also increased density.
 L'Oreal controls all studies and also all distribution of this product.
 The studies that L'Oreal has performed are on their website.
 There seems to be no danger in using this product except maybe to your purse.

 It appears from early and limited in vivo studies that a small amount of hair regrowth did occur.
 However, larger scale clinical testing would be needed to determine a more accurate assessment of the product’s success rate.

-We noticed L'Oreal had hair growth product all based on Aminexil.
+L'Oreal used to have hair growth product based on Aminexil.
 Now Aminexil is all replaced by Stemoxydine in all of L'Oreal products.
 Does it mean Stemoxydine works better than Aminexil?
 We do not know.
 Sometimes a company makes a change not because the new product is better than the old one.
 Instead, it could be the new product gives them the exclusive ownership the formulation so nobody else can copy it, or it might be due to regulation related reasons.
 The bottom line is that this is a relatively new product, so only time will tell if there product really work.

 Aminexil is another patented chemical molecule developed by L’Oreal.
 It was used prior to Stemoxydine but recently got ditched by L'Oreal.
 L'Oreal claimed that Aminexil help prevent perifollicular fibrosis (scarring of the hair follicles) and therefore help treatment for hair loss.
 Aminexil had been pushed by L"Oreal for more than 15 years.
 Yet not so many people have heard about it.
 You got it, that must means something.